FluffGuf/novus-hub/README.md

 #### Settings:

 - **Colors:** DarkContrast, Glow, Light Contrast, Background, TextColor, Accent
-- **Keybinds:** Toggle Keybind (toggles the UI, that means it hides or show the UI when pressed, current is PageDown)
+- **Keybinds:** Toggle Keybind (toggles the UI, that means it hides or shows the UI when pressed, current is PageDown)
 - **More:** Close UI (Closes the UI completly, so you will have to execute the script again to get it back)